altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~The taste was wonderful. ~
 ~A sudden onslaught of umami and salt and sweetness... ~ ~In the perfect combination. ~
-~She sat there just enjoying the sensations.~
+~She sat there just enjoying the sensations~
-*She shook her hand until her fingers felt normal...*
+*She shook her hand until her fingers felt normal*
-~It seemed like it took longer this time than it had before.~ *Rossin noticed her shaking hand.*
+~It seemed like it took longer this time than it had before~ *Rossin noticed her shaking hand*
 'R::Like I said - it does just a little bit of damage each time we do that...
 That will only get worse.
 Which is why you need to learn to write on that board yourself.'
-*Martha nodded digging into the meal herself.*
+*Martha nodded digging into the meal herself*
-~The flavor in her mouth started to expire.~
+~The flavor in her mouth started to expire~
-~Her stomach was near full, which did little to stop her hunger.~ }
+~Her stomach was near full, which did little to stop her hunger~ }
 {
-*Rossin looked over his shoulder.*
+*Rossin looked over his shoulder*
-~He saw something Martha herself caught in the corner of her eye.~ *Rossin tensed as Felix sat down to join her.*
-"F::Lovely place you found here,"
+~He saw something Martha herself caught in the corner of her eye~ *Rossin tensed as Felix sat down to join her* "F::Lovely place you found here,"
-*Felix casually helped himself to some of the half eaten artichoke.*
-"F::I thought you would still be asleep"
+*Felix casually helped himself to some of the half eaten artichoke* "F::I thought you would still be asleep"
-~Martha kept eating, only a non committal shrug.~ "M::Hunger won"
+~Martha kept eating, only a non committal shrug~ "M::Hunger won"
 "F::Hunger generally wins,"
-*He leaned back,*
+*He leaned back*
 "F::How are you hiding - I pinged you, and you weren't there."
 }
 {
-~Martha waited for Rossin, who didn't speak at first...~ 'R::I have been doing some - house maintenance with our shared home.
+~Martha waited for Rossin, who didn't speak at first~ 'R::I have been doing some - house maintenance with our shared home.
 I put up a firewall between us and the link.
 Just say it is a trick you learned on the internet.'
 "M::You find all sorts of things on the internet."
-~It was as cryptic a statement  she could make, she figured the more vague she was the better.~ "F::That's a very useful trick, I was wondering how I would find you again."
+~It was as cryptic a statement  she could make, she figured the more vague she was the better~ "F::That's a very useful trick, I was wondering how I would find you again."
 "M::Well, How did you this time?"
 "F::I didn't...